As one of the most populated cities in Malaysia, Ipoh has much to offer. And there are many ways to fill an Ipoh itinerary!

 - Day Trips From Ipoh

-1. Ipoh Itinerary Highlights
+1. Itinerary Highlights

+And you best believe that there are tourists that come to Ipoh just for the food!
 In fact, locals from neighboring states often make a weekend excursion to Ipoh for this reason.

 1.1.
-Ipoh Food Trip
+Ipoh Food

 Steep competition guarantees an impressively high standard when it comes to the taste of Ipoh food.